Instawork/hyperview/docs/reference_form.md

 sidebar_label: <form>
 ---

 The `<form>` element represents a group of input elements that should be serialized into the request.
 Any behaviors within the `<form>` that result in a remote request will include the form's input values.
+This applies to both update and navigation actions.

 The encoding of the input values depend on the request method:

 - For **POST** requests, the body will be encoded as `multipart/form-data`.
 - For **GET** requests, the input values will be added as query parameters.